JRMeyer/jrmeyer.github.io/_posts/2017-03-12-Other-blogs.markdown

 > A wandering machine learning researcher, bouncing between groups.
 I want to understand things clearly, and explain them well.

+#### [Adit Deshpande][adit]

+Good use of visuals and intuition to explain concepts in deep learning.

+> I’m a second year undergraduate student currently studying at UCLA.
+I’m majoring in computer science while also pursuing a minor in Bioinformatics.
+I’ve had two research internships in my career, one at Boston University and one at the U.S Naval Research Laboratory in Washington D.C.
+>
+> I’m passionate about applying my knowledge of computer science and machine learning to areas in healthcare where we can really engineer better solutions for helping doctors and taking care of patients.

 <br/>